Deputy Vice-Chancellor (Research, Enterprise and International)

 Phone: +61 2 9678 7418

-Senior Executive Assistant to the DVC (Research and Innovation)
+Senior Executive Assistant to the DVC (Research, Enterprise and International)

 Phone: +61 2 9685 9435